Kent County Cricket Club in 1906: Players

-The 1906 side was captained by Cloudesley Marsham and featured England international players Colin Blythe and Arthur Fielder.
+The 1906 team was captained by Cloudesley Marsham and featured England international players Colin Blythe and Arthur Fielder.
 Blythe had toured South Africa over the 1905–06 winter and Fielder toured Australia in 1903–04.
 Both bowlers would go on to tour Australia in 1907–08 as would batsman Kenneth Hutchings who played his first full season in 1906.
 Fielder and Hutchings were selected as two of Wisden's five Cricketers of the Year in 1907 as a result of their 1906 performances.
 Future Kent great Frank Woolley made his First XI debut in 1906 and the team also featured Wally Hardinge in the early years of his career.
 Woolley is Kent's all-time leading run scorer and has made the most appearances for the County in first-class cricket, whilst Hardinge, who at the time also played football for Newcastle United, is second on both lists.
-James Seymour, who played in all 22 Championship matches during the season, is the fourth leading run scorer in the County's history and has made the third most appearances for Kent.
+James Seymour, who played in all 22 Championship matches during the season, is the fourth leading run scorer in the county's history and has made the third most appearances for Kent.

-The side also included Jack Mason, who captained the side in the one game Marsham did not play, and Cuthbert Burnup, both past county captains as well as Arthur Day, who went on to be one of the Cricketers of the Year in 1910 and Alec Hearne who had been similarly honoured by Wisden in 1894.
+The team also included Jack Mason, who captained the team in the one game Marsham did not play, and Cuthbert Burnup, both past county captains as well as Arthur Day, who went on to be one of the Cricketers of the Year in 1910 and Alec Hearne who had been similarly honoured by Wisden in 1894.
 Hearne made his final appearance for Kent during July at the Nevill Ground.
 The main wicket-keeper was Fred Huish, considered to be "first of a line of exceptional Kent wicket-keepers".
 Woolley and reserve wicket-keeper and batsman Jack Hubble were both awarded their county caps during the season.

 The season also saw the penultimate appearance for Kent of George Harris, 4th Baron Harris during the tour match against the West Indies.
 Harris, who was 55 at the time of the game, was a major figure in Kent and English cricket.
 Raymond Munds also played only one non-championship game for the county during the season, the opening match against MCC.

 Ages given as of the first day of Kent's 1906 County Championship season, 14 May 1906.